-However, this argument does not hold: indeed once company A has issued its re-forecast, it may be noted that its performance drop is higher than the one of the company to appraise (i.e. a 35 EBITDA, thus a fall of 70% against pre-crisis forecasts, while the company to appraise experience a performance drop of c.30%), yet without any notable reaction of the markets after issuance of these re-forecasts (see Figure 1).
-Hence, there is indeed an underestimate situation.
+However, this argument does not hold: indeed once company A has issued its re-forecast, it may be noted that its performance drop is higher than the one of the company being valued (i.e. a 35 EBITDA, thus a fall of 70% against pre-crisis forecasts, while the company being valued experiences a performance drop of c.30%), yet without any notable reaction of the markets after issuance of these re-forecasts (see Figure 1.)